Home Assistant Configuration

 Installing HACS community store

-It allows to customise the Home Assistant with plugins and themes from community
+It allows to customize the Home Assistant with plugins and themes from community

 Requirements:

-- cd /config & mkdir custom_components & cd custom_components
+2. execute the command “cd /config & mkdir custom_components & cd custom_components”.

-- Go to Home Assistant \Setting \ Devices & Services and click on Integration, search HACS and install and submit HACS
+3. Go to Home Assistant \Setting \ Devices & Services and click on Integration, search for HACS and install and submit

-- added this to the configuration.yaml and rebooted.
+4. added the following code to the configuration.yaml and rebooted.

 Install Mushroom and Mushroom Theme from the HACS Frontend